agileware/au.com.agileware.elections/docs/index.md

 Elections (au.com.agileware.elections) is a CiviCRM extension which provides on-line election functionality (nominations and voting) to CiviCRM.

 The following sections describe the concepts and processes.

+# Initial Set Up
+Before creating an election, follow these [initial set up steps](setup.md) to configure your website and CiviCRM to host elections.

 # Creating an Election
 To create a new election, you should identify the date of each stage in the election's process as well as name and description of the election.
-- **Name and Description**: To tell a clearer picture about the election, for example, the purpose of the election, etc.
+- **Name and Description**: Title the election and provide a brief description of the reason for the election.
+For example, Name: 2020 Legislative Assembly election; Description: Election of the Legislative Assembly for the 5 electorates of the ACT: Brindabella, Ginninderra, Kurrajong, Murrumbidgee and Yerrabi.
 - **Visible Start Date**: The date that user can start seeing the election and the public will know about the election as well.
 - **Visible End Date**: The election will be invisible to the public after this date.
 - **Nomination Start Date**: Users allow to nominate from this date and it should be after **Visible Start Date** and before **Visible End Date**.